novia713/maginot/README.md

 then you can do the following things:

  📍 _comment a line into a file_

+ *WARNING: This comments out all the ocurrences*
  ```php
  $maginot->commentLine("this is an example line. can be whatever", $myFile);
  ```
  📍 _uncomment a line into a file_

+ *WARNING: This uncomments out all the ocurrences*
  ```php
 $maginot->unCommentLine("this is an example line. can be whatever", $myFile));
  ```